apriljunge/partykirche-de/README.md

+:warn: This repo is archived

 # partykirche.de
-This repository is the source of [partykirche.de](https://partykirche.de).
+This repository was the source of partykirche.de.